Emperor2000/Space-Battle-Screensaver/README.md

 You are allowed to use this tool for:

 -Creating a game in Game Maker Studio 2 (or studio 1.4).
--Commercially or non-commercially selling a game that you developed using this extension.
+-Commercially or non-commercially selling a game that you developed using this extension, provided you do not claim any of the code that you did not write as your own.

 You are not allowed to:
 -Redistribute the source code, commercially or non-commercially in any way, shape or form.